mrwizardwizard/GNU-Linux-Configuration/etc/README.md

 **limits**

-Change user to your username.
+limits is for user resource limits (useful to prevent bottlenecking other processes).

 **locale.gen**